bobanetwork/boba_legacy/boba_documentation/developer/price-feeds.md

 ## 1. Boba-Straw

 Boba-Straw, Boba's self-operated price feed oracle is based on ChainLink's implementation and can handle price data aggregation from multiple trusted external entities (data oracles), on-chain.
 Currently, Boba-Straw is powered by Folkvang, our first data oracle.
 To further increase reliability and precision, we are adding more data-sources.
 Data oracles accumulate BOBA for every submission to offset operational and gas costs.
 To be a data-provider oracle and earn BOBA refer to the section below.
-In the future, BOBA might also be used as a fee token to utilize/subscribe to these feeds.

 ### Feeds supported: